jtakayama/makahiki/install/doc/redhat_readme.txt

 Because virtualenvwrapper was not installed to the default Python installation, the user will see this error at logon:
 -------------------------------------------------------------------------------
-/usr/bin/python: No module named virtualenvwtapper virtualenvwrapper.sh: There was a problem running the initialization hooks.
+/usr/bin/python: No module named virtualenvwrapper virtualenvwrapper.sh: There was a problem running the initialization hooks.

 If Python could not import the module virtualenvwrapper.hook_loader,